agorevski/CopilotCreations/docs/ARCHITECTURE.md

 ## Overview

 The Discord Copilot Bot is a Discord bot that executes the `copilot-cli` tool to create projects based on user prompts.
-It provides real-time feedback on project creation progress through Discord messages.
+It provides real-time feedback on project creation progress through Discord messages and optionally integrates with GitHub to automatically create repositories.

 ## Project Structure